Protecting information in a parametrically driven hybrid quantum system: Discussion

+An important aspect of the method is that it is applicable across different frequency regimes and platforms.
+For example, parametric driving in platforms such as trapped ions can experimentally achieve squeezing as high as $r \approx 1.4$~\cite{Burd2024}, using a pumping amplitude $\eta$ in the order of 1~MHz.
+In experiments with transmon qubit~\cite{Villiers2024}, squeezing of $r\approx 0.81$ can be experimentally achieved for $\Delta_c/2\pi = 20$~MHz and $\eta/2\pi = 17$~MHz.
+While parametric amplification in higher frequency regimes are difficult to achieve in nonlinear materials~\cite{Yanagimoto2022}, it is more amenable in superconducting circuits by controlling flux passing through a SQUID~\cite{Yamamoto2008} or, more recently, using highly anharmonic flux qubits called quartons~\cite{Ye2021}.

-A parametric-drive-based protocol can be a powerful mechanism for designing quantum devices that serve as processing or storage units of quantum information, with significantly simpler engineering and experimental overheads.
-As such, the use of parametric interactions in hybrid systems can be naturally adapted in the design of quantum memories, qubits and registers across different platforms ranging from implementation of parametric driving in circuit QED~\cite{Royer2018} and optomechanical devices~\cite{Aspelmeyer2014} to the coupling of superconducting microwave resonators to ensembles based on electron spins~\cite{Schuster2010}, nitrogen-vacancy centers~\cite{Kubo2010}, and semiconductor qubits~\cite{Mi2017}.
-Notably, the parametrically driven system can also be used to study regimes with highly enhanced coupling in spin ensembles, which will not only allow for investigation of interesting protocols in quantum information processing but also allow the investigation of fundamental physics related to collective, many-body phenomena such as superradiant phase transitions.
+It is to be noted that our protocol is significantly different from other applications of squeezed light, such as its use for enhanced precision measurements~\cite{Xiao1987,Schnabel2017} or encoding information in continuous variable information processing~\cite{Braunstein2005,Takeda2013,Park2022}.
+From an experimental perspective, the use of higher-order interactions in hybrid systems can be naturally adapted in the design of qubits, registers and quantum memories across a wide range of platforms, ranging from implementation of parametric driving in superconducting circuits~\cite{Royer2018,Eddins2019} and optomechanical devices~\cite{Aspelmeyer2014} to the coupling of microwave resonators to ensembles based on electron spins~\cite{Schuster2010}, nitrogen-vacancy centres~\cite{Kubo2010}, and semiconductor qubits~\cite{Mi2017}. {In recent studies, parametric modulation of potential has been used to observe enhanced effective interaction in trapped ions~\cite{Burd2021}, while superradiant phase transition and strong entanglement have been observed in a nuclear magnetic resonance quantum simulator using antisqueezing effects~\cite{Chen2021b}. }

-\acknowledgements We thank Sudipto Singha Roy for helpful suggestions and acknowledge the use of SpaceTime, the high-performance computing facility at IIT Bombay, for a part of the quantum simulations.
-HSD acknowledges financial support from the Industrial Research \& Consultancy Centre, IIT Bombay via grant RD/0521-IRCCSH0-001.
+Therefore, the protocol can be a powerful mechanism for designing versatile devices with significantly reduced error in information processing, and with much simpler engineering and low experimental overheads.
+Notably, the parametrically driven system can also be used to experimentally investigate regimes with ultrastrong coupling in ensembles, which will not only allow for the study of interesting protocols in quantum information but also throw more light on fundamental physics related to collective phenomena, many-body entanglement and nonequilibrium, driven-dissipative dynamics.\\

+{\emph{Note.--} The datasets and source code employed in both the mean-field and variational renormalization group methods are available online~\cite{SimCodes}.}